Himalayan Journal

 The Himalayan Journal is the annual magazine of the Himalayan Club in India.

 History and profile

 The magazine was established in 1929.
 The first editor-in-chief was the English geographer Kenneth Mason.
 He was a surveyor operating from Shimla.
 Mason later continued editing from England.
 Subsequent editors were C.W.F.
 Noyce, H.W.
 Tobin, and Trevor Braham.
 In 1960, K. Biswas took over as the first Indian editor.
 From 1969 to 1979 and from 1987 to 1989 Soli S. Mehta was editor.
-Since 1990, Harish Kapadia is editor.
+Harish Kapadia was editor from 1980 to 1986 and again from 1990 to 2010.
+Since 2014, Nandini Purandare has been the editor, the first woman to hold this post.

 Editors

 The following persons have been editor-in-chief of the magazine: